SyfSchydea/New-Horizons-Pattern-Generator/README.md

 want to see less information you can pass the `-q`/`--quiet` flag.
 This flag also stacks to hide even more output.
 Stacking the flag twice (`-qq`) hides info and warnings.
 Stacking the flag three times (`-qqq`) hides info, warnings, and errors.

-## TTY Colours

-The instructions file may be written with TTY colour control codes.
-This defaults to on if the instructions file is being written directly to a console, but may also be forced on with `-c`/`--tty-colours` or forced off with `--no-tty-colours`.